-Impact of GST on free Supplies & free Samples – A Detailed Analysis
+Impact of GST on free Supplies & free Samples – An Analysis

 Impact of GST on free Supplies & free Samples: The Goods and Services Tax (GST) regime has introduced the concept of ‘supply’ as a taxable event and done away with the erstwhile taxable events of sale, service, manufacture etc. The taxability and valuation of ‘Free Supplies’ has been a subject matter of dispute qua taxation, valuation and credit restrictions in the past under erstwhile indirect tax laws.